An Approach that Works

 We now have ample evidence that traditional, lecture-based forms of mathematics instruction do not work for most students.
 Passively listening to someone else explain mathematics is a poor way to learn it.
 To help students learn, they must be actively engaged in making sense of the mathematical ideas.

-A ninety-second introduction to IBL by Michael Starbird, University of Texas Distinguished Teaching Professor in the Department of Mathematics at the University of Texas at Austin:
+A ninety-second introduction to Learning by Inquiry by Michael Starbird, University of Texas Distinguished Teaching Professor in the Department of Mathematics at the University of Texas at Austin:

 Dr. Jo Boaler of Stanford University explains Learning by Inquiry in mathematics with secondary students: